eth-cscs/SDSC-user-onboarding/sarus/Readme.md

 and using the corresponding release notes for your container of choice, e.g. for PyTorch https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html

-Note that due to the [forward compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#deployment-consideration-forward) feature, the current CUDA kernel driver can support up to the newest PyTorch release.
+Note that due to the [forward compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#deployment-consideration-forward) feature, the current CUDA kernel driver can support up to the newest PyTorch release (this needs to be checked for each container on a case by case basis).

 6. For Deep Learning with PyTorch, pull a compatible PyTorch image from NVIDIA GPU Cloud (NGC)